EviePalaiochorinou/CV/README.md

 # Evie Palaiochorinou

+_I am a junior software engineer with a focus on back end development._

 After a few years of flirting with tech in many different work fields, I decided to put all my focus into learning software development.
 I love working on projects and seeing them come to life, whether that's a collection of materials that become handmade soap, or a few lines of code that inspire a fully fledged web app.
-Software development combines two of my strongest aspects as a person, organisation and creativity.
+Software development combines some of my strongest aspects as a person, organisation, problem-solving, and creativity.

 In October 2021 I joined the Makers Academy development bootcamp, where I learned the fundamentals of software development through fun projects (like the ones below).